citp/privacy-policy-historical/e/es/esl/esl.org.md

-**Links to Other Non-ESL Websites**
+### Links to Other Non-ESL Websites

 ESL does offer links on our website to other vendors and third parties.
 These links are given to you to provide opportunity for you to take advantage of their products or services.
 ESL cannot guarantee how these third parties collect or use personally identifiable information about you.
-We urge you to review the privacy policies of each of the linked websites you visit.
-When you visit these third party sites you will no longer be subject to, or under the protection of, the privacy and security policies of ESL Federal Credit Union.
-ESL is not responsible for the content of these third party websites.
 ESL does not represent either the third party or the member if the two enter into a transaction.

+## Third-Party Link Disclaimer

+For your convenience esl.org provides a variety of information on our web site that is not directly related to ESL products or services.
+This information is provided through the use of third party service providers via web links.

+By accessing these links you will be leaving ESL Federal Credit Union's web site and entering a web site hosted by another party.
+ESL is not responsible for the content of this third party web site.
+ESL does not represent either the third party or the member if the two enter into a transaction.

+Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of ESL Federal Credit Union.
+You are encouraged to review the privacy and security policies of the site you are entering, which may be different than those of ESL.